 Following the Fifth Circuit’s decision in De la Paz, the district court, on September 30, 2015, granted the defendants’ motion for summary judgment with respect to the Bivens action but denied summary judgment with respect to plaintiff’s FTCA claims.

 In December 2015, the parties filed a joint motion for a stay pending decision on a forthcoming petition for certiorari to the U.S. Supreme Court in De la Paz v.
-Coy et al., which was filed in January 2016 (No. 15-888).
-As of April 2017, the matter remains stayed.
+Coy et al., which was filed in January 2016 (No. 15-888) and denied June 2017.
+The case was administratively closed in district court.

 Counsel: De Mott, McChesney, Curtright & Armendáriz, LLP